projen/projen/docs/tasks.md

 This means that when `yarn compile` or `npm run compile` are executed, the projen CLI will be invoked and the task will be executed.

+You can see a list of all steps in a task from the command line by passing the `--inspect` flag, e.g. `yarn compile --inspect`.